powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 The `nameSlackBusSelectorBusId` property is a required property if you choose `Name` for property `slackBusSelectorType`.
 It defines the bus chosen for slack distribution by its ID.

-**remainsLoadPowerFactorConstant**
+**loadPowerFactorConstant**
-The `remainsLoadPowerFactorConstant` property is an optional boolean property.
+The `loadPowerFactorConstant ` property is an optional boolean property.
 The default value is `false`.
 This property is used in the outer loop that distributes slack on loads if :
 - `distributedSlack` property is set to true in the [load flow default parameters](index.md#available-parameters),
 - `balanceType` property is set to `PROPORTIONAL_TO_LOAD` or `PROPORTIONAL_TO_CONFORM_LOAD` in the [load flow default parameters](index.md#available-parameters).

-If prerequisites fullfilled and `remainsLoadPowerFactorConstant` property is set to true, when the outer loop adjust the load P value, it adjust the load Q value too in order to maintain the power factor as a constant value (apply on total power if  `PROPORTIONAL_TO_LOAD`, only variable power if `PROPORTIONAL_TO_CONFORM_LOAD`).
+If prerequisites fullfilled and `loadPowerFactorConstant` property is set to `true`, the distributed slack outer loop adjusts the load P value and adjusts also the load Q value in order to maintain the power factor as a constant value.
 At the end of the load flow calculation, $$P$$ and $$Q$$ at loads terminals are both updated.
 Note that the power factor of a load is given by this equation :

 $$
 Power Factor = {\frac {P} {\sqrt {P^2+{Q^2}}}}
 $$

-If `balanceType` equals to `PROPORTIONAL_TO_LOAD`, maintaining the power factor constant from an updated active power $$P^‎\prime$$ means we have to isolate $$Q^‎\prime$$ in this equation :
+Maintaining the power factor constant from an updated active power $$P^‎\prime$$ means we have to isolate $$Q^‎\prime$$ in this equation :

 > $$
 {\frac {P} {\sqrt {P^2+{Q^2}}}}={\frac {P^‎\prime} {\sqrt {P^‎\prime^2+{Q^‎\prime^2}}}}